 THE DIVISION MAY AMEND THIS POLICY OR MAKE EXCEPTIONS AS NECESSARY.

-Appendix D Nevada Transferable State Tax Credit
+Appendix C Nevada Transferable State Tax Credit

 The Division will allocate Nevada transferable state tax credits (TSTCs) according to NRS 360.830 to 360.870, inclusive, and this Appendix D, as either may be amended.
 Parties utilizing TSTCs are responsible for understanding the statutory provisions, this Appendix D, and any requirements imposed by other Nevada authorities (e.g., Gaming Control Board).
 Unless otherwise specified all terms have the same meaning as in the QAP.